 - Accept that uncertainty is normal right now and everyone is feeling a level of anxiety about the situation.
 Accepting the uncertainty and being grateful for each day helps alleviate fears and gives us courage to move forward.
 We can’t change the situation but we can appreciate what we do have.
 We are fortunate that spring is around the corner and soon we’ll be spending more time outside, social distancing, but out in the warmer spring air.
 We each have things to be grateful for in our lives so when feeling low, try to list the good things in your life.

-- It’s hard to avoid, but reducing the amount of time you spend watching or listening to news reports, Covid-19 updates and press conferences will relieve your anxiety.
+- It’s hard to avoid, but reducing the amount of time you spend watching or listening to the news will relieve your anxiety.
 While we need the latest information, watching or listening to it continuously can be damaging.
 Do you have a favourite tv show or movie you’ve watched recently that you’d recommend to others?
 Let us know in the comments below and we’ll share with everyone.
 It helps to escape the day to day with a good movie!

 - It seems cliche but it is really true; eat well, get as much exercise as you can and try to sleep well.
 Try to stay in touch with family, neighbours and friends.
-We’ve started a telephone tree for members to stay connected.
-If you aren’t part of our phone tree, try to reconnect with others via phone or email as much as you can.
-Think about people you haven’t been in touch with for awhile and consider reconnecting – this is the perfect time for a catch up call.
+Join us on a zoom call or check in by email or phone and let us know how you’re doing..
+Think about people you haven’t been in touch with for awhile and consider reconnecting – this is the perfect time for a catch up!

 Above all, stay positive, together as a community we are strong and soon we will look back on this experience and see it as an opportunity for growth and learning.

-Stay strong and remember, the best way through a challenge is just to keep going.
+Stay strong and remember, the best way through any challenge is just to keep going.